LRosen656/USDA_GEMS_TASK1/README.md

 This notebook uses the vegetation indicies created in '1.0_Vegetation_Index.ipynb' and the dataframe created in '0.3_DataFrame_Mean_Green.ipynb' to classify images as vegetation or non-vegetation.
 First, the dataframe is uploaded and used to call the images in each vegetation index.
 Finally a zero will be used to reclassify the images.

- classified = np.where(img>0, 1, 0)
+  classified = np.where(img>0, 1, 0)                          ##Reclassifies everything greater than zero as 1, else zero

 ### Ground Truthing

 This notebook ground truths the classified images made in several previous notebooks by user input to the reference image (i.e inital image).
 First, the reference and each classified image are called.
-Then the user inputs a number (0 for nonvegetation and 1 for vegetation) based on 30 randomly sampled points represented by a red x.
+Then the user inputs a number (0 for nonvegetation and 1 for vegetation) based on 30 randomly sampled points represented by a red 'x'.

 Eight images were randomly selected per date for a total of 56 images.